 As previously alluded to, vendor due diligence is a significant part of the sales cycle for B2B SaaS (Software-as-a-Service) providers attempting to onboard new customers.

 It is common for the due diligence process to be a long and tedious part of the sales cycle.
-Many organizations require their vendors to complete lengthy questionnaires or on-site visits before executing a business agreement.
+Many organizations require vendors to complete lengthy questionnaires or on-site visits before executing a business agreement.